vorce/playlist_log/README.md

-# PlaylistLog
+# Playlistlog

+Playlistlog is a tool to manage your Spotify playlists with.
-A log / timeline of song additions and removals for a Spotify playlist.
+The primary purpose is to provide a log / timeline of song additions and removals for a Spotify playlist.

-I use this to keep a sliding window of around 50 tracks that I dig at the moment.
+I use this to keep a sliding window of around [50 tracks](https://open.spotify.com/playlist/3AecNkQNg9GhbYLV9G3z85?si=dxvTMROhSuyUS2LODNi7lQ) that I dig at the moment.
-By using PlaylistLog I get a nice historic timelime of previous tracks that was part of the playlist at some point.
+By using Playlistlog I get a nice historic timelime of songs that was part of the playlist previously at some point.
+This is useful for me to just be able to look back at what I liked a year ago or whatever.

 ## Workflow